A study of 1 Thessalonians with a focus on exegesis of the text and application for students’ context.

 - Teacher announces passage and distributes questions to teams.

 - The teams will report answers, to the class (if small), or (if a large class) in groups of 3 teams to other teams.

 - The teacher will lecture for 20 to 30 minutes on that same passage, showing how the teacher exegetes that passage and give additional information not found in the text itself.
 (This can be from the Teacher module or other additional information).

 - Each evening the students will copy the notes from that day’s work for the team.
-These notes will be complied by the students into a commentary on 1 Thessalonians.
+These notes will be compiled by the students into a commentary on 1 Thessalonians.

-- 5% Each student tells the summary story of 1 Thessalonians gathered from Acts, 1 and 2 Thessalonians to groups of 6 or 9 students using the following points,
+- Summary Story: Each student tells the summary story of 1 Thessalonians gathered from Acts, 1 and 2 Thessalonians to groups of 6 or 9 students using the following points:

-- what was the actual result to the best of our knowledge.
+- What was the actual result of these letters to the best of our knowledge?

-- 5% Student draws two charts, one showing the conversion story of a Thessalonian believer, and the second showing their personal conversion / spiritual journey story.
+- Charts: Students draw two charts or diagrams, or Studymaps, one showing the conversion story of a Thessalonian believer, and the second showing their personal conversion / spiritual journey story.
 They share their story with the teacher or a small group.